I want to build my blog because that's one of the best ways to gain credibility in my niche

 Arvid Kahl had about 10k followers on Twitter just a year ago.
 I read his fantastic book Zero to Sold, which he actively promoted back then.
 In the meantime, he wrote another book, The Embedded Entrepreneur, and now he's at almost 80k followers.

-Daniel Vasalo a year ago had a book published The Good Parts of AWS and a course Everyone Can Build a Twitter Audience.
+Daniel Vassallo a year ago had a book published The Good Parts of AWS and a course Everyone Can Build a Twitter Audience.
 In the meantime, he started a paid community.
 He's been through an insane growth as well.

 These people had incredible growth because they did something remarkable outside of Twitter.